MPKuchciak/t-SNEExploration/README.md

 ## Visualization

-Below is a animation of the MNIST dataset elements:
+Below is an animation of the MNIST dataset elements:

 ![t-SNE Animation](images/mnist_animation_enlarged.gif)